Will.com / Power of attorney / Connecticut

 Sign and share

-Sign in front of 2 adult witnesses.
+Sign in front of 2 adult witnesses and a notary.
 Give a copy to your agent.

 No account, nothing stored on our servers